GrayHatGuy/picopasco-water/README.md

 ## requirements

-see [picopasco-main](https://github.com/GrayHatGuy/picopasco#parts) for hardware (sensor, relay, pump, MCU) with wiring and firmware details below.
+see wiring and firmware details below.

 ### parts:
   #### minimum _(by firmware design)_